Kingsford to Centennial Park walking & cycling

 We are committed to encouraging people to walk or cycle as part of their everyday travel.
 Walking and cycling for commuting and short trips relieve pressure on our roads and public transport networks, and are part of a healthy lifestyle for our communities.

-• improve accessibility for wheelchairs and prams
+• improved accessibility for wheelchairs and prams

-• provide more bike parking
+• provided more bike parking

 Earlier Consultation